 You should also have documentation stating the specific vehicle the tint exemption is applied.
 If you are not certain of whether you meet the tint law requirements, you can always have your vehicle tested.

-Choosing the Right Window Tints
+Tint Levels: Choosing the Right Window Tint Percentage

 When choosing between window tint options, it is vital to understand the tint laws in your areas.
 This includes the different requirements for all windows.
 As long as the tint darkness you choose doesn’t cross the minimum requirement, you can choose to keep your windows as dark as possible.